(Quick Reference)

 Since Grails 3.1, JSON views are considered by the Grails team the best way to present JSON output for the client, the section on writing custom marshallers has been removed from the user guide.
 If you are looking for information on that topic, see the Grails 3.0.x guide.

-If you are using the REST or AngularJS profiles then the JSON views plugin will already be included and you can skip the remainder of this section.
+If you are using the REST application, then the JSON views plugin will already be included and you can skip the remainder of this section.
 Otherwise you will need to modify your build.gradle to include the necessary plugin to activate JSON views:

 The source code repository for JSON views can be found on Github if you are looking for more documentation and contributions